simongravelle/nmrformd/docs/source/tutorials/solvated-polymers.rst

     In this tutorial, the NMR relaxation time :math:`T_1` of a water-polymer (PEG) is measured using NMRforMD.
 Make sure you followed the 'bulk water' tutorial first.

-    The system is made of 334 TIP4P water molecules qnd 20 PEG300 polymer molecules simulated in the NVT ensemble with GROMACS at a temperature of 295.15°K. The total duration of the simulation is 5\,ns, and the timestep is 1 fs.
+    The system is made of 334 TIP4P water molecules and 20 PEG300 polymer molecules simulated in the NVT ensemble with GROMACS at a temperature of 295.15°K. The total duration of the simulation is 5\,ns, and the timestep is 1 fs.
 You can access the input files in this